 Note: The Link Speed setting will be overwritten by the FC driver and will not take effect during a regular boot into the local operating system.
-Therefore, the link speed BIOS setting will work for the actual boot, but will be overwritten once the operating system loads.
+Therefore, setting the link speed from the BIOS utility should only be used with boot from SAN.